 Portland & the Northwest

-Reed couldn’t dream up a better city to call home.
-Unconventional, creative, and progressive, Portland is a vibrant metropolis nestled in the heart of the Pacific Northwest.
+Located at the intersection of several creative Portland neighborhoods, Reed College provides a point of entry to a vibrant metropolis and a gateway to the natural wonders of the Pacific Northwest.
 It’s hard to beat this location for your next four years.

 Go by Bike

-Biking is big at Reed—for students, faculty, and staff.
+Biking is big at Reed.
 Students run a bike co-op, form clubs centered on biking, and compete each spring in a tall-bike-jousting competition at Renn Fayre.
-Staff and faculty have won Portland’s Bike Commute Challenge in the “business and nonprofit 500+ employees” category several times in recent years.

-In Portland, more than 17,000 workers choose to go by bicycle—the highest percentage of bike commuters for a large American city (nationally, 0.5% of commuters bicycle).
-To make it easy, Portland has 350 miles of bikeways:
+In Portland, more than 22,000 commuters choose to go by bicycle—the highest percentage of bike commuters for a large American city.
+To make it easy, Portland has many miles of bikeways, including

-The thriving music scene at Reed has included the Reed bands Hausu, Los Gatos, the Blob, and Cupid.
+The thriving music scene at Reed has included the Reed bands Hausu, Los Gatos, the Blob, the Pains of Being Pure at Heart, and Cupid.
 All have made use of Reed’s band practice room, a soundproofed hideaway below the Student Union.
-Theme communities at Reed—residence halls formed around a particular interest—have long included a music appreciation society, where students who love music decide to live together and “rock in paradise.”
+Many Reed students host shows for KRRC, the on-campus radio station, and others are part of student organizations like music appreciation society, herodotones, and sound kollectiv.

-The range of venues in Portland, from intimate to large, draw bands and musicians from all over the world; some, like the Decemberists, Esperanza Spalding, Sleater-Kinney, Modest Mouse, and the Shins, have made Portland their home—and many have played at Reed.
-Area music festivals like Pickathon, Portland Black Music Fest, and MusicfestNW bring us all together.
+The range of venues in Portland, from intimate to large, draw bands and musicians from all over the world; some, like the Decemberists, the Dandy Warhols, Esperanza Spalding, Sleater-Kinney, Modest Mouse, and the Shins, have made Portland their home—many of whom have played at Reed.
+Area music festivals like Pickathon, Portland Black Music Fest, MusicfestNW, and the Biamp PDX Jazz Festival bring us all together.

 Rain and Rainbows